The pull of God is a truly mesmerizing topic in the Course. It upends everything we think about our desire for God.

 …the powerful attraction of the Father for His Son.
 (T-15.VII.1:1)

-The pull of God is stronger than physical drives, even hunger and sex.
+The pull of God is stronger than physical drives, like hunger and sex.
 It is stronger than the attraction to romantic partners.
 And it is even stronger than our identification with the ego.

-The threat value of the lofty [impulses] is really much greater [than that of the baser impulses] to the ego, because the pull of God Himself can hardly be equated with the pull of human appetites.
-(Helen's notes)
+The threat value of the lofty is really much greater to the ego, because the pull of God Himself can hardly be equated with the pull of human appetites.
+(T-4.V.4:2)

 Beyond the poor attraction of the special love relationship, and always obscured by it, is the powerful attraction of the Father for His Son.
 There is no other love that can satisfy you, because there is no other love.
 (T-15.VII.1:1–2)

-For still deeper than the ego's foundation, and much stronger than it will ever be, is your intense and burning love of God, and His for you.
-(T-13.III.2:8)
+For still deeper than the ego’s foundation, and much stronger than it will ever be, is your intense and burning love of God and His for you.
+(T-13.III.3:8)

 3. This is the only real desire we have.